austinmama/vsrx/vsrx-upgrade-reload.md

 {:important: .important}
 {:download: .download}

-# Upgrading using the OS reload and rollback method
+# Upgrading using OS reload
 {: #os-reload-upgrade}

 To upgrade your vSRX using the OS reload and rollback method, perform the following procedure.